Influence of ambient temperature on cavitation bubble dynamics: Bubble collapse pattern near a rigid wall

 \subsection{Jet speed}

 In the previous section, we confirmed that the ambient temperature and standoff distance significantly influence the jet velocity.
 To quantify this effect, we compare the jet velocity $U_{jet}$ under four selected ambient temperatures as a function of the standoff distance ($0.5 \lesssim \gamma \lesssim 2.5$) in Figure \ref{fig:Ujet}(a).
-Due to the limited visibility of the bubble interior and the intense luminescence at the end of the bubble collapse, visually tracking the jet tip proves to be highly challenging.
-Therefore, we determine the jet velocity by measuring the distance and time interval between its formation and the penetration (i.e. bubble protrusion) point and normalize it with the characteristic velocity $\sqrt{\Delta P / \rho}$.
-Additionally, we include results obtained from compressible boundary integral (CBI) simulations \citep{wang2013non,li2021comparison,li20233d}.
+Due to the limited visibility of the bubble interior and the intense luminescence at the end of the bubble collapse, visually tracking the jet tip is highly challenging.
+Therefore, we determine the jet velocity by measuring the distance and time interval between its formation and the penetration point, i.e. bubble protrusion, and normalize it by the characteristic velocity $\sqrt{\Delta P / \rho}$.
+Additionally, we include results obtained from compressible boundary integral (CBI) simulations \citep{wang2013non,li2021comparison,li20233d,yan2025numerical}.
+This method is based on weakly compressible theory \citep{wang2010non} that separates the flow field into two regions: the inner flow is governed by Laplace equation, and outer flow by the linear wave equation.
+Matched asymptotic expansions were employed, with perturbations performed up to second order in terms of Mach number.

-For experiments conducted at ambient temperatures of 23 and 40$^\circ \text{C}$, as illustrated in Figure \ref{fig:Ujet}(a), the normalized jet velocity $U_{jet}/\sqrt{\Delta P/ \rho}$ increases monotonically as the standoff parameter rises from approximately 0.5 to 2.5, going from approximately 8.2 to 17.4.
-It is noticed that the ambient temperature has no significant influence on $U_{jet}/\sqrt{\Delta P/ \rho}$ within the margin of error.
-In addition, the results derived from the BI simulation based on the room temperature conditions show a good agreement with the experimental data.
+Figure \ref{fig:Ujet}(a) shows experiments conducted at ambient temperatures of 23 and 40$^\circ \text{C}$.
+The normalised jet velocity $U_{jet}/\sqrt{\Delta P/ \rho}$ increases monotonically with the standoff parameter, rising from approximately 8.2 to 17.4.
+It is observed that the ambient temperature has little effect on $U_{jet}/\sqrt{\Delta P/ \rho}$.
+In addition, the results derived from the CBI simulation at room temperature conditions show a good agreement with the experimental data.